 Faculty teaching primarily takes the form of lectures and seminars.
-Lectures are normally classes given to larger groups of students by Faculty staff; they provide you with a framework on which you can build your own self-directed study.
-Seminars consist of smaller groups, usually of between 10 and 20 students; more interactive than lectures, they typically involve student participation through presentations and discussion.
+Lectures are normally given to larger groups of students by Faculty staff; they provide you with a framework on which you can build your own self-directed study.
+Seminars consist of smaller groups and typically involve student participation through presentations and discussion.